free-variation/ocr-arabic-script/README.md

 ```bash
 make binarize-all
 ```
-This will binarie all the images in `data/fas`, yielding image files ending in `-bin.png`
+This will binarize all the images in `data/fas`, yielding image files ending in `-bin.png`

 Optionally, use the parallelized version of this target:
 ```bash